Expect to lose up to 58 hours of sleep a year by 2099. Here's why

-People around the world are likely to lose 50 to 58 hours of sleep a year by 2099 due to global warming, a new study revealed.
+People around the world are likely to lose 50 to 58 hours of sleep a year by 2099 due to the climate crises, a new study revealed.

 Researchers used wristbands with internal accelerometers to measure sleep duration and sleep timing in over 47,000 adults across 68 countries for an average of six months for a study published in the journal One Earth.